 There were several solar panels installed on the roofs of the cabin and a storage shed, so not only were the buildings equipped with electricity, there were also outside lights.
 Roughing it, Maine-style.

-I have paddled canoes and kayaks, but never used a rowboat.
-While the two other boats headed towards the indicated fishing grounds, I proceeded to go around in circles and erratic pathways, but eventually made it down the pond.
+I have paddled canoes and kayaks but never used a rowboat.
+While the two other boats headed towards the indicated fishing grounds, I proceeded to go around in circles and erratic pathways but eventually made it down the pond.
 As soon as I started fishing, I realized there was no anchor in the boat.
-This proved beneficial.

 Happily, the flow of the pond took me in the general direction of the cabin, so I was not concerned about anything except that I couldn’t stay where I had chosen to fish.
 As I drifted, I noticed a huge chasm along the bank.
 The bottom simply dropped out.
 There should be fish in that hole, but my boat wouldn’t stay to let me find them.